-Simply put, the two rhinoplasty approaches are there to cater to the different nasal anatomical features and the results desired.
-For example, if surgery is being performed to rectify breathing difficulties, a different technique will be required to a patient who wants their nasal tip realigned.
+Simply put, the two rhinoplasty approaches cater to the different nasal anatomical features and the desired results.
+For example, if surgery is being performed to rectify breathing difficulties, a different technique will be required for patients who want their nasal tip realigned.

 So, which is the right type of rhinoplasty for your needs?

 Rhinoplasty is one of the most popular types of cosmetic plastic surgery available today, consistently reigning within the top-five procedures performed annually among men and women.

 Rhinoplasty can transform a person’s entire face, improving its symmetry and overall aesthetic.